 Law Students For Climate Accountability, Law Firm Climate Change Scorecard:

 Second, we hope this report will spur change in the Vault 100 firms themselves.
 Vault 100 firms undoubtedly provide excellent representation.
 These firms could use their extraordinary skills to accelerate the transition to a sustainable future, but too many are instead lending their services to the companies driving the climate crisis.
-Law firms cannot maintain reputations as socially responsible actors if they continue to support the destructive fossil fuel industry.
-We hope that firms will recognize the need for change.
+Law firms are increasingly recognizing their obligations to fight climate change, and they frequently emphasize their pro bono work, internal sustainability measures, and ESG practices.
+Although these initiatives are welcome, law firms’ work for fossil fuel clients exists on a far greater scale.
+Law firms cannot maintain reputations as socially responsible actors as long as they continue to support the destructive fossil fuel industry.
 Firms can take the Law Firm Climate Responsibility Pledge included in this report to agree to stop taking on new fossil fuel industry work, continue to take on renewable energy industry work and litigation to fight climate change, and to completely phase out fossil fuel work by 2025.

 Third, this report calls upon clients of Vault 100 law firms, some of whom have their own commitments to mitigate climate change, to ensure their legal representation is as committed to fighting the global climate crisis as they are.
 We encourage law firm clients to review this report and insist the law firms they hire phase out support for the fossil fuel industry.

 The movement to change the legal industry is only growing.

 Law students are occupying offices, disrupting recruiting events, speaking to their classmates, and standing in solidarity with the communities that have led the fight for climate action and a just transition.
 Many within law firms are doing their best to move their firms away from extraction.
 Law firms have an ethical obligation to heed these calls to change.

 If they refuse, we will only grow louder.